yassi/dj-redis-panel/docs/configuration.md

 - **International Data**: When data might be encoded in various character sets

 !!! warning "Binary Data Handling"
-    When the decoder encounters binary data that can't be decoded with any encoding in the pipeline, it displays the data as a raw byte string representation (e.g., `\x80\x04\x95...`).
-This prevents UTF-8 decoding errors while still allowing you to see the data even if it contains several escape characters.
+    When the decoder encounters binary data that can't be decoded with any encoding in the pipeline, it displays the data as a bytes literal representation (e.g., `b'\x80\x04\x95...'`).
+This clearly indicates binary data and prevents UTF-8 decoding errors while still allowing you to see and manage the data.

 ## Instance Configuration